-Step 1: Get the vehicle examined: New vehicle
+Step 1: Get the vehicle inspected: New vehicle

-Before an application for the grant of a vehicle licence can be made, the vehicle must be examined for roadworthiness.
+Before an application for the grant of a vehicle licence can be made, the vehicle must be inspected for roadworthiness.

-Please go to Get a vehicle examined for more information on new vehicle examinations.
+Please go to Get a vehicle inspected for more information on new vehicle inspections.

 Step 2: Complete an application (Form VL17)

-Once the vehicle has successfully passed examination, you must complete and submit an Application to License a Vehicle (Form VL17).
+Once the vehicle has successfully passed inspection, you must complete and submit an Application to License a Vehicle (Form VL17).